robin-rpr/calos/doc/faq.rst

    :code:`git(1)` invocations).

-2. In the case of :code:`ch-run`, the user command is considered a subprocess, e.g. :code:`ch-run -q example -- echo foo` will produce no output.
+2. In the case of :code:`clearly run`, the user command is considered a subprocess, e.g. :code:`clearly run -q example -- echo foo` will produce no output.

 .. _faq_xattrs:

 How do I handle extended attributes in Charliecloud?
 ----------------------------------------------------

-As noted in section :ref:`ch-image_build-cache`, Charliecloud doesn’t support extended attributes (xattrs) by default.
-Support for xattrs  can be enabled for :code:`ch-image` and :code:`ch-convert` by specifying :code:`--xattrs` or setting :code:`$CLEARLY_XATTRS`.
-This will make :code:`ch-image` save and restore xattrs via the build cache, and will make :code:`ch-convert` preserve xattrs on conversion.
+As noted in section :ref:`clearly image_build-cache`, Charliecloud doesn’t support extended attributes (xattrs) by default.
+Support for xattrs  can be enabled for :code:`clearly image` and :code:`clearly convert` by specifying :code:`--xattrs` or setting :code:`$CLEARLY_XATTRS`.
+This will make :code:`clearly image` save and restore xattrs via the build cache, and will make :code:`clearly convert` preserve xattrs on conversion.
 Important caveats include:

-1. :code:`ch-image` and :code:`ch-convert` cannot read xattrs in privileged
-   namespaces (e.g. :code:`trusted` and :code:`security`).
+1. :code:`clearly image` and :code:`clearly convert` cannot read xattrs in privileged namespaces (e.g. :code:`trusted` and :code:`security`).
 Extended attributes
    in these namespaces will never be saved or restored via the cache, and will never be preserved when converting between image formats.

-2. :code:`ch-image import` cannot handle xattrs.
+2. :code:`clearly image import` cannot handle xattrs.
 This is a limitation of the Python `tarfile <https://docs.python.org/3/library/tarfile.html>`_ library, which as of version 3.12.1 doesn’t support xattrs (see CPython issue `#113293
    <https://github.com/python/cpython/issues/113293>`_).

-3. :code:`ch-convert -o ch-image` uses :code:`ch-image import` under the hood.
+3. :code:`clearly convert -o clearly image` uses :code:`clearly image import` under the hood.
-   This in conjunction with (2) means that :code:`ch-convert` cannot preserve xattrs when converting to the :code:`ch-image` format.
+   This in conjunction with (2) means that :code:`clearly convert` cannot preserve xattrs when converting to the :code:`clearly image` format.

-4. :code:`ch-image pull` uses the tarfile library, so xattrs will be lost when pulling from a registry.
+4. :code:`clearly image pull` uses the tarfile library, so xattrs will be lost when pulling from a registry.

 5. Support for xattrs varies among filesystems, e.g. tmpfs didn’t support xattrs